 Other time servers then receive the time from servers 'above' them in the heirarchy, so a stratum 2 time server receives the time from one or more stratum 1 time servers.
 A "Stratum 2" time server isn't significantly less accurate than a stratum 1 time server, indeed even a "stratum 10" keeps accurate time for the vast majority of uses.

 This timeserver runs on a dedicated machine; other than a couple of web pages (including this one) it does nothing else except maintain and distribute very accurate time.
-The operating system is FreeBSD 10.0 and the computer is a Sun SunFire v100.
+Previously this was a Sun SunFire v100 running FreeBSD but currently -- temporarily -- this is on a Raspberry Pi due to network reconfiguration.
 The status of the server is monitored separately for each access address.
-Note that servers are monitored from California, thus transatlantic network issues will occasionally give rise to apparent delays and failures in the service.
+Note that servers are monitored from California, USA.
+As a single machine serves both IPv4 and IPv6 time transatlantic network issues will regularly give rise to apparent delays and failures in the service due to transatlantic congestion and any difference in the graphs will reflect that.

-Although available world-wide, this time server is primarily intended for use by UK and European users only.
+Although available world-wide, this time server is primarily intended for use by UK and European users.

 The blue line and right-hand scale provide a estimate of the 'quality' of the time server, where a score of twenty is the maximum.
 If the score is below 10 the server concerned is removed from the pool temporarily.